snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

 Advantages:
 - Sub-electron Noise Levels: Multiple sampling reduces noise by a factor of 1/√N (where N is the number of samples), allowing the device to reach extraordinary sensitivity.
 - Single-electron Resolution: This technology enables "counting" individual electrons with high confidence, making it capable of detecting even the weakest signals.
-- Smart Readout: The "skipper" capability allows selective multiple sampling of regions of interest while quickly reading the rest, optimizing both precision and speed.
-- High Dynamic Range: Can accurately measure from single electrons to thousands of electrons simultaneously in different pixels.

 [Skipper-CCDs: current applications and future](https://agenda.infn.it/event/22092/contributions/166721/attachments/91165/123549/Poster%20-%20Skipper-CCDs_%20current%20applications%20and%20future.pdf)

-This unique combination of features (ie Skipper readout, engineered interfaces, and noble liquid interaction) could enable detection sensitivity at the very low levels, levels critical for next-generation dark matter searches and neutrino physics.
+This unique combination of features (ie Skipper readout, engineered interfaces, and noble liquid interaction) could enable detection sensitivity at the very low levels; critical levels for next-generation dark matter searches and neutrino physics.

 ---